-Rikhil R. Bhavnani is an Assistant Professor and Trice Faculty Fellow in the Department of Political Science at the University of Wisconsin–Madison, and a faculty affiliate at the La Folette School of Public Affairs, the Elections Research Center and the Center for South Asia.
+Rikhil R. Bhavnani is an Associate Professor in the Department of Political Science at the University of Wisconsin–Madison, and a faculty affiliate at the La Follette School of Public Affairs, the Elections Research Center and the Center for South Asia.

-Professor Bhavnani’s research and teaching focus on inequalities in political representation and the political economy of development.
-In addition, he is working on a research agenda on the conditions under which mass nonviolent mobilization occurs.
-His research is characterized by a concern with causal identification, and by a focus on South Asia.
-His papers have been published or are forthcoming in the American Political Science Review, World Politics, American Economic Journal: Applied Economics, the British Journal of Political Science and the Economic Journal, among others.
+Professor Bhavnani’s research and teaching focus on the political economy of migration, the political economy of development, and inequalities in political representation.
+His research is particularly concerned with causal identification, and is focused on South Asia.
+Bhavnani is the co-author, with Bethany Lacina, of a book on the nativist or “sons-of-the-soil” reaction to within-country migration across the developing world, forthcoming at Cambridge University Press.
+His papers have been published or are forthcoming in the American Political Science Review, Journal of Politics, World Politics, American Economic Journal: Applied Economics, the British Journal of Political Science and the Economic Journal, among others.

 Prior to starting at UW–Madison, Professor Bhavnani was a visiting fellow at the Center for the Study of Democratic Politics at Princeton University.
 He has worked at the Center for Global Development and the International Monetary Fund, and received a PhD in political science and an MA in economics from Stanford University, and a BA in political science and economics from Yale University.